You are currently viewing posts that were tagged Media.

 RSS

-i have discovered rss, as some people call real simple syndication, where you can have data feeds incorperated into your web site or blog. its pretty neat and enables you to add updated info and data to your site. ah, the power of xml.
+I have discovered RSS, as some people call real simple syndication, where you can have data feeds incorporated into your web site or blog.
+It is pretty neat and enables you to add updated info and data to your site.
+Ah, the power of xml.